cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 >compare_efficiency(quantity, "Efficiency Result/" + quantity + "/Efficiency_MC.root", "Efficiency Result/" + quantity + "/Efficiency_Run2011.root");
 >~~~
 >{: .language-cpp}
 >
 {: .callout}

 > ## Extra challenge
 >
-> Fancy some more work? download [this](https://drive.google.com/drive/folders/1YytJ7iTVYToUZemYIDLqr13wTjIYGERP?usp=sharing) J/ψ dataset and try out the new methods you just learned!
+> Fancy some more work?
+Download [this](https://drive.google.com/drive/folders/1YytJ7iTVYToUZemYIDLqr13wTjIYGERP?usp=sharing) J/ψ dataset and try out the new methods you just learned!
->You'll have to change the DoFit.cpp function since J/ψ's only peak is made up of a crystall ball and a gaussian curve.
+>You'll have to change the `DoFit.cpp` function since J/ψ's only peak is made up of a Crystall ball and a Gaussian curve.
 >Good luck!
->
->In case you want to change one of the fit results, use the ```change_bin.cpp``` function commented on line:61.
 {: .challenge}

 {% include links.md %}